 There are a number of internet sources for free page templates you can print right from your computer.

-- Printable Planners is very similar to DIY Planner, offering a nice variety of planner refill pages for you to print.
+- Printable Planners is very similar to DIY Planner.
+It offers a nice variety of planner refill pages for you to print.
 The main difference is that DIY Planner uses a lot of grayscale, which makes their pages prettier (at least to some people), but more expensive to print.
 Printable Planners pages use no grayscale.
 They’re very simple, but they look nice and get the job done.

 - Vertex42 offers just two templates, but what’s cool about these is that they’re in Excel format instead of a pdf.
 That means you can customize them on your computer before you print, to get exactly the planner sheets you want.